ovh/docs/pages/public_cloud/public_cloud_databases/databases_02_order_api/guide.fr-fr.md

 ---
-title: Premiers pas avec les bases de données Public Cloud via API (EN)
+title: Public Cloud Databases - Premiers pas avec les APIs (EN)
 excerpt: Find out how to order and manage your Public Cloud managed database service using the OVHcloud API
 updated: 2024-02-29
 ---